Leonor, Princess of Asturias: Official agenda

 The Princess and the President of Portugal during her first state visit, 2024.

 On 6 January 2024, Leonor attended the Pascua Militar for the first time, a more than two-centuries-old Spanish military celebration.
 She attended the event not just as the heir to her father, but also as member of the Armed Forces.
 In May 2024, she attended the commemoration of the 40th anniversary of the oath of allegiance to the Spanish flag of the 44th promotion of the General Military Academy.

 On 12 July 2024, Leonor made her first official foreign visit.
 She was invited by Portuguese president Marcelo Rebelo de Sousa to visit the country.
 In this trip, Leonor, who was accompanied by the Portuguese leader, the Spanish foreign minister, José Manuel Albares, and the private secretary to the king, Camilo Villarino, focused her activities on environmental protection and ocean conservation, visiting the Lisbon Oceanarium and attending a debate on ocean protection.
 She also visited the Jerónimos Monastery, where she paid tribute to the poet Luís de Camões, and later went to Belém Palace, where delegations from both countries met and had a lunch, and where President Rebelo de Sousa awarded Leonor the Grand Cross of the Military Order of Christ.

 On 25 October 2024, she attended the Princess of Asturias Awards ceremony for the first time as an adult, being in charge of giving the speech to the winners and, later, declaring the event closed and convening the awards for its next edition.
 It was the sixth awards ceremony she attended.

+In July 2025, she alongside Infanta Sofía attended the match between England and Spain for the UEFA Women’s Euro 2025.

 On 4 August 2025, Leonor along with her sister Infanta Sofía attended the annual reception at Marivent Palace for authorities and relevant citizens of the Balearic Islands.
 The reception was also attended by King Felipe VI, Queen Letizia, and Queen Sofía.
 This event marked the first reception attended by Leonor and Sofía.

 From 26 to 27 September 2025, Leonor made an official visit —with her parents— to the Chartered Community of Navarre.
-The two-day trip was made to celebrate the 600th anniversary of the title of Princess of Viana, one of the titles of the heir to the Crown —as heir of the ancient Kingdom of Navarre—.
+The two-day trip was made to celebrate the 600th anniversary of the title of Princess of Viana, one of the titles of the heir to the Crown —as heir of the ancient Kingdom of Navarre.
 The royal family visited the towns of Pamplona, Viana and Tudela and some of its historical places, such as the Monastery of Leyre and the Royal Palace of Olite.